 Our Blog & Product Reviews

-Most CCTV on the market tends to use wide angle cameras, great for covering larger areas, but useless when it comes to capturing any detail once you move more than a few metres from the camera.
+Most CCTV on the market tends to use wide-angle cameras, great for covering larger areas, but useless when it comes to capturing any detail once you move more than a few metres from the camera.
 You can see someone or something is there but you have no chance of identification.
 Because we stock a broad range of cameras we can suggest solutions which cover large areas and also capture sufficient detail to allow identification.
-Somethng like our B8 5-50mm long range camera is a prime example.
-The HD 1080P version can realistically identify someone or a vehicle up to 75 metres from the camera making it perfect for farm use.
+Something like our IP POE range of cameras is a prime example.
+The 8MP (4K) cameras can realistically identify someone or a vehicle up to 35 metres from the camera making it perfect for farm use.

-On a personal note I find it quite easy working with farmers during the planning stage.
-They tend to be multi-skilled and understand the concept of problem solving.
-I suppose it comes from having to wear so many hats during the working day, one minute trying to fix a piece of machinary or diagnose a fault, the next dealing with livestock or crops, the usual paperwork associated with being in business and the modern farm relies heavily on technology.
+On a personal note, I find it quite easy working with farmers during the planning stage.
+They tend to be multi-skilled and understand the concept of problem-solving.
+I suppose it comes from having to wear so many hats during the working day, one minute trying to fix a piece of machinery or diagnose a fault, the next dealing with livestock or crops, the usual paperwork associated with being in business and the modern farm relying heavily on technology.
 You need to be a jack of all trades and a master of every one of them!

 Good CCTV doesn't have to be complicated, I'm a big fan of the fag packet solution, the problem is you need a thorough understanding of the basic principles.
 We can use the strengths of CCTV whilst working within the limitations of building/site layout.
-There's no point in creating additional installation work if we can avoid it by clever camera location and longer range cameras.
+There's no point in creating additional installation work if we can avoid it with clever camera location and longer-range cameras.
 Although a farm might cover a large area are usually pinch points we can exploit through which someone has to pass to gain entry.
 Often the driveway into a farm provides a perfect opportunity to identify vehicles or people for instance.

-A worrying development in more recent times is the need for extra vigilance around some nitrogen based fertilisers.
-The government issued guidelines concerning fertiliser and it's potential use in bomb making.
+A worrying development in more recent times is the need for extra vigilance around some nitrogen-based fertilisers.
+The government issued guidelines concerning fertiliser and its potential use in bomb-making.
 Where previously theft was purely financial these days there is a potentially more sinister motive.
-We put together a some advice specifically relating to farm cctv systems on the installation section of our site.
-Please don't hesitate to give us a call on 01895 233311 if you want to chat through a project.
+We put together some advice specifically relating to farm CCTV systems on the installation section of our site.
+Please don't hesitate to give us a call at 01895 233311 if you want to chat through a project.
 We don't charge for advice and we won't keep bombarding you with annoying sales calls afterwards.
 We will just email over a plan showing where we think cameras might be fitted together with a list of what you will need.